Meat, Poultry, Eggs and Produce

 Farm News and Current Offerings

-Our Spring Egg CSA is now closed.
-Pick Ups begin on April 1 st and continue for three months.
+Our Fall EGG CSA is now OPEN Pick Ups begin on Sept 9th and continue for 4 months.

 Pastured Organically Fed Chicken

-Naturally raised lamb: Available NOW.
+Naturally raised lamb: Available for the December Holidays..
 Check cuts and prices on the "Fresh Pickin's" page.

 Cage free organically fed farm fresh eggs: One of our most popular farm products, our eggs are sold mainly through our 3-month Egg Share CSA.
 Some additional eggs are available for retail sale here at the farm.
 Please call to check availability.